 What makes me happy?

 What does success look like for me?

-Based on my answers to these questions, a long-term goal could look like this:
+Based on my answers to these questions, my long-term goals could look like these:

 What does SMART mean?